Creatine HCL is the most popular form of creatine besides monohydrate, and for good reason.

 Because creatine monohydrate still rocks too, just in different ways.

 Here we are going to cover all the up-to-date research on creatine HCL, typical supplements that contain it, and the best ways to take it.
-As well, we are going to compare creatine HCL to creatine monohydrate and explain why both of these forms of creatine are awesome.
+Then, we are going to compare creatine HCL to creatine monohydrate and determine which form is the best.

-This left over creatine monohydrate in your intestinal tract has the potential to do two irritable things.
+This left over creatine monohydrate in your intestinal tract has the potential to do two irritable things (4).